briansimiyuj/doctor-appointment-app/README.md

         e.
 Create other input fields for the user data and display the current data (make a component for them)
           i.
 Create a function to change the user data ii.
-For every input field, create a function to handle the input change
+For every input field, create a function to handle the input change iii.
+Add speciality dropdown with options from specialityData iv.
+Handle select element changes in useEditFormInput hook
         f.
-Add cover image upload for doctor profiles
-          i.
-Display current cover image
-          ii.
-Handle cover image selection and preview iii.
-Make it conditional for doctor type only
-        g.
 Create useEditFormInput hook to handle all input change functions
           i.
 Check if the input value is the same as the current value and return
-        h.
+        g.
 Create a submit button to submit the form
           i.
 Make the button disabled if the user data is the same as the current data

       7. Initialize the editing state back to false
 ### Login Context

 Login context will be used to store the user login data and provide it to the Login page.